Orpere/terraform-random/README.md

 ### Task - check the result of the random

-- In this case was used random what should give to your resource a pet name as bellow
+- In this case was used random what should output ips numbers between 80 and 100

 ```terraform
 random_integer.Server[1]: Creating...